 Before getting into those examples, what exactly is a UX audit (sometimes called a heuristic evaluation)?
 It’s a review of a website or app by an expert who’s been trained to see things not from his or her own perspective, but rather from the user’s perspective.
 The auditor should be someone who understands how to apply UX best practices to meet users’ needs.
 While it’s normally best to employ actual users and conduct formal user testing, a heuristic evaluation can be the next best thing.
 And a UX audit has the added benefit of being much faster and less expensive than formal user testing.

 When performing a UX audit, I rely on a broad range of similar experience with other sites or apps as well as training and experience in UX best practices.
 I also draw observations from competitive websites or apps similar to the one being evaluated.
-These observations are often supplemented by studying site analytics which provides additional insight into user behavior.
+With the client’s business goals in mind, I evaluate the site’s usability, site structure, navigation, user interface design, content, complex interactions, etc. — all from the user’s perspective.

 Whole Foods (Amazon) vs. Dillon’s (Kroger) Mobile Apps